-- 1. Students completing this course will be able to convey knowledge of the basics principles of physics and be able to use these principles to solve elementary problems. - 2.
-Students will be able to take a real-life problem and use physical principles and basic mathematical tools to describe the problem. - 3.
-Student will have the ability to communicate orally and in writing in a clear concise manner the concepts of Physics.
+- 1. Students completing this course will be able to convey knowledge of the principles of physics and be able to use these principles to solve problems. - 2.
+Students will be able to take a real-life problem and use physical principles and mathematical tools to describe the problem.